roolebo/tianocore.github.io/OVMF-FAQ.md

 ### Are only open source virtual machines supported?

-We have chosen the BSD license to enable easy incorporation of any of the piece of our code within nearly any type of product.
+We have chosen the BSD+Patent license to enable easy incorporation of any of the piece of our code within nearly any type of product.
 But, it is likely that the firmware images produced by OvmfPkg under edk2 will only support open source virtual machines.